d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

         return out, state
 ```

 We create an decoder with the same hyper-parameters as the encoder.
-As can be seen, the output shape is changed to (batch size, the sequence length, vocabulary size).
+As we can see, the output shape is changed to (batch size, the sequence length, vocabulary size).

 ```{.python .input  n=6}
 decoder = Seq2SeqDecoder(vocab_size=10, embed_size=8,